Business risk insurance

 - examine the level of policy and the coverage you currently have

 - consider all the risks and their outcomes to determine the required level of insurance

-Having the right policy in place can be crucial for your business' survival, but keep in mind that some costs may be uninsurable, such as the damage to a company's reputation.
+Having the right policy in place can be crucial for the survival of your business, but keep in mind that some costs - such as reputational damage - may be uninsurable.